 The costs and expenses of establishing a Sub-Fund are borne by the Fund and amortised over the first five years or written off directly against income and capital.
-Current expenses will be charged first against income and any excess amounts will be charged to capital.

 The Administrator may levy an annual service charge on shareholders resident in certain countries of not more than 1.5% per annum on the total net asset value of all shares of the Fund registered in the name of these shareholders to cover its additional servicing costs in such countries, provided the specific documentation handed out to shareholders in these countries together with the Sales Prospectus provides for, and the shareholder accepts, this charge at the time of subscription.
 To cover these costs, the shareholder may allow the sale of fractions of his/her shares.

 The Administrator may use all or part of this fee to pay for the services of agents of the Fund in these countries.